vinayhulgar/Best-Practices/README.md

 Try to express as much as possible through code.
 Any shortfall between what you can express in code and what you would like to express in total becomes a plausible candidate for a useful comment.
 Comment what the code cannot say, not simply what it does not say.

-# A Comment On Comments
+# :bulb: A Comment On Comments
 Make sure that your comments clarify your code but do not obscure it.
 Sprinkle your code with relevant comments explaining what the code is supposed to accomplish.
 Your header comments should give any programmer enough information to use your code without having to read it, while your inline comments should assist the next developer in fixing or extending it.

-# Coding With Reason
+# :bulb: Coding With Reason
 Avoid using goto statements, as they make remote sections highly interdependent.
 Avoid using modifiable global variables, as they make all sections that use them dependent.
 Each variable should have the smallest possible scope.
 For example, a local object can be declared right before its first usage.